vmih101/vmih101/README.md

 ### Hi everyone ! (￣ω￣)/

-So, I just started learning Python.
+So, I just started learning Python 🤯.
 Absolute zero in programming, so far.
 But I doing my best to change it.
 AS you can see it's a little empty here, but I hope a lot of cool projects will appear soon.
-Have a good one and wish me luck )
+Have a good one and wish me luck😁
 <hr>

 ## My contacts:<br>